 - whether fan interference occurred anywhere on the field.

 This came as a result of several controversial calls since the introduction of instant replay on home run calls, particularly in the 2009 Postseason.
 However, MLB was unable to reach an agreement with the Players' Union and the World Umpires Association prior to the start of the 2012 season, and adoption of these additional uses was postponed until 2013.
-Among the issues at play were the uneven number of camera angles available in different ballparks and disagreements on how to implement the additional possibilities for review in a way that is least disruptive to the flow of the game.
-On July 27, 2012, Commissioner Selig confirmed that there was now agreement for expansion of instant replay in the first two of these areas in 2013.
+Among the issues at play were the uneven number of camera angles available in different ballparks and disagreements on how to implement the additional possibilities for review in a way that was least disruptive to the flow of the game.
+On July 27, 2012, Commissioner Selig confirmed that there was agreement for expansion of instant replay in the first two of these areas in 2013.

 On August 15, 2013, Selig announced plans to expand review even further, by allowing each manager up to three challenges per game.
 After receiving agreement from the Players Association and the World Umpires Association, the new rule was formally accepted at an owners meeting on January 16, 2014, in time for it to be implemented at the start of the 2014 season.
 Under these rules, each manager starts a game with one challenge; if he is successful, he can challenge one other decision.
 From the 7th inning onward, the umpire crew can also decide on its own to submit a decision to video review.
 Almost all decisions can now be reviewed (e.g. whether batted balls are foul or fair, tag and force plays, balls caught or trapped, etc), but not decisions regarding balls and strikes, and obstruction or interference calls.